 Some much wiser writer once said that the crux of good fiction is getting a character in trouble, getting them in deeper trouble, then getting them in the deepest trouble of their life.
 There are too many manuscripts where the character’s magic helps them out right when they should be getting into trouble instead.

 Like I mentioned above, this is a rules and boundaries issue.
-Every time you have fantasy/magic/magical realism in a manuscript, you’ve got to set rules and boundaries for how the fantastical elements function.
+Every time you have fantasy worldbuilding in a manuscript, you’ve got to set rules and boundaries for how the fantastical elements function.
 When can a power be used?
 When can’t it be used?

 Sometimes an author will pull a character out of danger in a very contrived way.
 Other times, the author will land a character in the very lap of danger by convenient means instead of raising stakes realistically.
-Neither is a good strategy.
+Neither is a good strategy when you’re writing magic systems.
 An example of the latter:

 Our valiant hero, Lizzie, squinted up at the cave opening.
 She was trapped so far down in this underground hole that she thought she’d never get out.
 Then she remembered her pole-vaulting superpower!
 She readied her pole and prepared to vault when her shoulder grazed part of the cave wall.
 Oh, no!
 Was this limestone?
 Her grandmother had repeatedly told her, when she was a child, that only limestone would make her pole-vaulting magic fizzle.
 Lizzie was stuck again and the leprechauns could be heard drawing ever closer!

-Next time you work with fantasy or magical powers, make sure you’re not doing anything for the sake of writerly laziness or convenience.
+Next time you work on fantasy worldbuilding, make sure you’re not doing anything for the sake of writerly laziness or convenience.
 Outline the rules and set boundaries for the magic throughout the manuscript.
 Give us, if not the powers in action, a taste of every power that your character will have throughout the story in the first 100 pages.
 That way, your character, and the reader, will know their strengths and limitations as they head into the rest of the story and, especially, the climax.
-Ideally, once the character gets in a certain situation, the reader will already know the rules of their magic.
+Ideally, once the character gets in a certain situation, you will have put the work into writing a magic system so the rules of their magic are clear.
 And I’m talking rules here.
 Like, the reader should be able to articulate and detail when magic can’t and can come into play in your story.

 Introducing a new rule about magic right when the main character can either benefit or suffer from that rule is not usually a very provocative technique.
 It will be much easier to get your character out of trouble using convenient magic than it will to win your readers back after such a stroke of luck.